cdapio/cdap/docs/developer-guide/source/programming.rst

 Processing Data: MapReduce
 ==========================
 **MapReduce** is used to process data in batch.
 MapReduce jobs can be written as in a conventional Hadoop system.
-Additionally, Reactor **Datasets** can be accessed from MapReduce jobs as both input and output.
+Additionally, CDAP **Datasets** can be accessed from MapReduce jobs as both input and output.